What’s the difference between a public defender and a private attorney in Fort Lauderdale and South Florida?

-Public defenders also have fewer resources.
+Public defenders in South Florida also have fewer resources than private attorneys.
 Their means of helping you are limited by what the state gives them access to.
-They don’t have an array of superior resources available such as private investigators, the way a private attorney does.
+They don’t have an array of superior resources available such as private investigators, for example, the way a private attorney in Florida does.

-The best legal defenses take time and research.
-That’s why you are better off going with a private criminal attorney –one who can devote as much time as is necessary to win your case, and who has the resources to get the job done right.
+The best legal defenses take a lot of careful time and research.
+That’s why you are better off going with a private criminal attorney –one who can devote as much time as is necessary to win your case,or at least ensure you get the best possible result, and who has the resources to get the job done right.